How To Create a Restaurant Marketing Plan For Any Size or Budget

-While it may not always seem like it, restaurant marketing is critical to the success of your business.
-Word-of-mouth can go a long way, but there’s a massive group of people who will never know about your restaurant without marketing.
+While it may not always seem like it, restaurant marketing is critical to gain new customers and for the success of your business.
+Word-of-mouth can go a long way, but there’s a massive group of people who will never know about your restaurant without digital marketing efforts.
 That doesn’t mean you have to run a Super Bowl ad.
 Every time you post on your restaurant’s social media, send an email to a guest, or mail out your takeout menu, you’re marketing your restaurant and reaching new guests to turn into regulars.